Most AI Crawlers Still Don't Render JavaScript in 2026 - And It's Not Even Close

 Key Takeaways

-- Vendor documentation as of May 2026 confirms that GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, Claude-User, PerplexityBot, Perplexity-User, Bytespider, and CCBot do not execute JavaScript.
+- Vendor documentation through Q2 2026 confirms that GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, Claude-User, PerplexityBot, Perplexity-User, Bytespider, and CCBot do not execute JavaScript.
 Googlebot and Applebot are the only AI-relevant crawlers that ship a full renderer.
 Bingbot's rendering is limited and Microsoft itself recommends server-rendered HTML.
+A November 2025 SEJ analysis of AI crawlers found that AI crawlers cannot execute most JavaScript and cannot see dynamically loaded content - client-side rendered content is invisible to them.
+OpenAI's official documentation states it directly: its crawlers cannot render JavaScript and only see the initial HTML response.

 - Vendor-confirmed traffic-share breakdowns by engine are not consistent enough to anchor a hard percentage, but the structural pattern is unambiguous: the dominant generative-AI products operate retrieval through non-rendering crawlers by deliberate architectural choice.